Skip to main content

 She is herself the beneficiary of the kind of leadership that makes room for others: “Valeria [Caso] has given my many opportunities.
 So, the vision is of a sofa.”

-Until Aleš Tomek became co-chair of SAP-E in May, policy programs for stroke care looked a lot like women’s work, with the top leadership positions filled by purposeful women such as action plan co-chairs Hanne Christensen and Alison Wilkie, new ESO EAST steering committee chair Cristina Tiu, and Francesca herself.
+Until Aleš Tomek became co-chair of SAP-E in May, policy programs for stroke care looked a lot like women’s work, with the top leadership positions filled by purposeful women such as action plan past chair Hanne Christensen and co-chair Arlene Wilkie, new ESO EAST steering committee chair Cristina Tiu, and Francesca Romana herself.
 Could it be a case of, if you want something done, ask a busy woman?

 More stories like this